Morbius: 1990s anti-hero

-Morbius the Living Vampire (vol. 1) series writer Len Kaminski had regular conflicts with series penciller Ron Wagner.
-The two were collaborators who used the "Marvel method" of comic book scripting, meaning Kaminksi would plot out the stories, Wagner would then determine more of the narrative details by illustrating the scenes (potentially adding ones) and creating the narrative pace, after which Kaminski would see the art and any notes Wagner had, then either ask for changes or accept the art and fill in the final dialogue and captions.
+Morbius the Living Vampire series writer Len Kaminski had regular conflicts with series penciller Ron Wagner.
+The two were collaborators who used the "Marvel method" of comic book scripting, meaning Kaminski would plot out the stories, Wagner would then determine more of the narrative details by illustrating the scenes (potentially adding ones) and creating the narrative pace, after which Kaminski would see the art and any notes Wagner had, then either ask for changes or accept the art and fill in the final dialogue and captions.
 As time went on, Kaminski claimed Wagner often complained about his stories to the editorial staff and left "snide margin notes [in the art] in which he made his personal opinion of my plots clear."
 Wagner alleged he expressed concerns Kaminski's stories were too introspective and character-focused when a series about a violent vampire who hunted evil people needed to have more action and bloodshed.
 According to Kaminski, he was willing to discuss the story and series direction further but Wagner ignored his attempts at contact.
 Marvel Comics sided with Wagner, replacing Kaminski with issue #9 by asking series colorist Gregory Wright to step in as writer.
-A one-shot special, tentatively titled Spider-Man/Venom/Morbius was scheduled for 1993, but never published due to Kaminski's departure from the series.
+A one-shot special, tentatively titled Spider-Man/Venom/Morbius was scheduled for 1993, but it was never published due to Kaminski's departure from the series.
 Wagner remained as series penciler until issue #15, then left as well.

-Under writer Gregory Wright, the series Morbius the Living Vampire (vol. 1) featured the resurrection of Michael's former lover Martine Bancroft in issues #13–17.
+Under writer Gregory Wright, the series Morbius the Living Vampire featured the resurrection of Michael's former lover, Martine Bancroft, in issues #13–17.
 The story line ended with Martine now alive again due to mystical forces, but no longer able to experience her full range of emotions.
 Throughout the rest of the series, Martine shifts from supporting character to occasional antagonist as she sometimes clashes with Morbius due to resentment over the circumstances of her resurrection and the pursuit of restoring her emotions sometimes placing other in danger.